 The Small-scale Generation Regulation defines a qualifying community using a list of eligible community groups.
-The proposed groups include: societies, community leagues and associations, co-operatives, educational institutions, Indigenous groups, municipalities and non-profit organizations located in Alberta.
+Some of the eligible groups include: societies, condominium corporations, co-operatives, associations, educational institutions, Indigenous groups, municipalities and non-profit organizations located in Alberta.
 For the full list of eligible community groups, please refer to the Regulation.

 - Why is the Small-scale Generation Regulation necessary?

-Recent changes to the Micro-generation Regulation have provided more flexibility for some generators; however, to better enable small-scale and community generation, the Small-scale Generation Regulation will provide definitions and rules to move forward while reducing some market participation barriers.
+Recent changes to the Micro-generation Regulation have provided more flexibility for some generators; however, to better enable small-scale and community generation, the Small-scale Generation Regulation provides definitions and rules to move forward while reducing some market participation barriers.

 Some stakeholders have said that a new regulation isn’t necessary because they can achieve the same outcomes under current structure; however, these types of projects have not been developed to date in Alberta.